Rules and Regulations

 KAYAK RULES:

-11. Kayak Qualification.
+12. Kayak Qualification.
 For the STAR rules, a kayak is defined as any vessel that has no form of power other than that supplied by its occupant.
 Vessels powered by sail, combustion, and electric engines are not eligible.
 No mothershipping (the transportation of an otherwise qualifying kayak by another boat or vessel to where the kayak operates independently from the boat or vessel that transports it) is allowed.
 Also, fish entered into the kayak division must be caught while the participant is in the kayak or eligible vessel.

 FLY–FISHING RULES:

-13. Fly–Fishing Qualifications.
+14. Fly–Fishing Qualifications.
 Only one-handed rods and single-action reels explicitly designed for fly-fishing may be used.
 Any line or backing may be used.
 The tippet must be at least 15″ long with a maximum breaking strength of 20 lbs.
 Flies must be of the recognized type of artificial fly according to IGFA International Fly-fishing rules. (https://igfa.org/wp-content/uploads/2020/07/IGFA-International-Angling-Rules_May122020.pdf) No scent, either artificial or natural, is allowed.

-14. Fly–Fishing Fish Eligibility.
+15. Fly–Fishing Fish Eligibility.
 Eligible fish: speckled trout (over 14”).

-15. Fly–Fishing Prizes: One prize will be awarded per Region (East/West).
+16. Fly–Fishing Prizes: One prize will be awarded per Region (East/West).

-16. Fly–Fishing Divisions.
-For the fly-fishing division (and sheepshead and ladies divisions), the Louisiana Coast will be separated into two regional competition areas, the East, and West.
-West Region: from the Louisiana/Texas border (including the common boundary waters of Louisiana/Texas as defined by Wildlife and Fisheries and the extension of the Louisiana border seaward 200 miles) to the westernmost bank of the Atchafalaya River extending along the Eugene channel markers to Eugene channel marker #32 then due south 180 degrees (true).
-East Region: from the Louisiana/Mississippi border (including the common boundary waters of Louisiana/Mississippi as defined by Wildlife and Fisheries and the extension of the Louisiana border seaward 200 miles), to the westernmost bank of the Atchafalaya River extending east along the Eugene Island channel to channel marker #32 then east of the line drawn seaward 180 degrees south (true) from Eugene Island channel marker #32.
+b) East Region: from the Louisiana/Mississippi border (including the common boundary waters of Louisiana/Mississippi as defined by Wildlife and Fisheries and the extension of the Louisiana border seaward 200 miles), to the westernmost bank of the Atchafalaya River extending east along the Eugene Island channel to channel marker #32 then east of the line drawn seaward 180 degrees south (true) from Eugene Island channel marker #32.

 TAGGED REDFISH RULES:

 1. Applicable Tagged Redfish.
 100 tagged redfish will be released into the coastal waters of Louisiana before the start of the Tournament.
-The redfish tags are red and will read 2023 CCA Louisiana/STAR No 302-452.
+The redfish tags are red and will read 2024 CCA Louisiana/STAR No 601-750.

 1. Tagged Redfish Prizes.
 Only the first ten redfish entered bearing one of the above-described tag numbers will receive a prize.

-ULTRA Division – Up to 50 fish will be tagged with a specific CCA LA STAR/Michelob Ultra tag.
-Fish Caught with this tag by an eligible participant in STAR will win “Beer for a Year,” equating to at least one case of beer a month provided by the distributors of Anheuser-Busch in Louisiana.
+ULTRA Division.
+Up to 80 fish will be tagged with a specific CCA LA STAR/Michelob Ultra blue tag.
+Fish Caught by an eligible angler that are tagged with this tag are eligible for the STAR “Beer for a Year” prize, equating to at least one case of beer per month provided by the distributors of Anheuser-Busch in Louisiana.
 These fish shall be entered by submitting a picture to the Tournament Director, Sam Hopper (sam@ccalouisiana.com) at the time of catch.
+The same catch, photo, clip, and release procedures as referenced in paragraph 30 are encouraged to be used for fish in the ULTRA division.

 BANK FISHING DIVISION

 1. Bank Fishing Qualifications.
-The bank fishing division is open to all anglers fishing from a bank or wading off a publicly accessible bank, pier, beach, and roadway.
+The bank fishing division is open to all anglers fishing from a bank or wading off a publicly accessible bank, pier, beach, or roadway.
 The location must be accessed by foot or automobile, and no trespassing is allowed getting from vehicle to fishing location.
 Transportation to the bank fishing location in a floating vessel or airplane is not allowed.

 CAPTAINS DIVISION